gibizer/zuul-log-search/README.md

 =======

 This tool depends on [``ripgrep``](https://github.com/BurntSushi/ripgrep) a fast and efficient ``grep`` clone written in Rust.
-So you have to first ``ripgrep``:
+So you have to first install ``ripgrep``:

 ```shell
 $ sudo apt install ripgrep
 ```

-Then you can install zool-log-serach:
+Then you can install zuul-log-search:

 ```shell
 $ pip install git+http://github.com/gibizer/zuul-log-search